-Topic: Carpet Stewardship Act (Senate Bill 557)
+Topic: Carpet Stewardship Act

-Issue: SB 557 is an Extended Producer Responsibility (EPR) bill that allows for an eco-fee on the purchase of carpet that will be used to subsidize the processing and end use of the recycled carpet (carpet facing and backing is made of plastic, with calcium carbonate added to give the carpet weight so it will lie flat).
-While over 25 States, including Illinois, have EPR legislation for electronics, only one other state has enacted EPR legislation for carpet, California.
-California has proven the business model for IL and has achieved over a 15% recycling rate for carpet vs. around 1% in IL.
+Issue: In Illinois, there is currently Extended Producer Responsibility (EPR) legislation for electronics.
+EPR allows for an eco-fee on the purchase of items that will be used to subsidize the procession and end use of recycled items.
+This legislation does not exist for carpet currently.
+Carpet facing and backing are made of plastic, with calcium carbonate added to give the carpet weight so that it lies flat.

+California is the only state that has enacted EPR legislation for carpet.
+California has proven the business model for Illinois and has achieved over a 15 percent recycling rate for carpet vs. around one percent in Illinois.